JanHerca/urantiapedia/output/wikijs/en/book/Confucianism/The_I_Ching/Appendix_2.md

   It is difficult to say what ‘he has reached a high place’ means.
 The fifth line is not in this hexagram the ruler's seat; but by his qualities and gifts the subject of it attracts the attention and regard of his friends and of his ruler.
   The spirit that possesses the subject of line 6 is one of haughty arrogance, with which the humility that ought to characterise him cannot co-exist.
 His careless self-sufficiency has shut his mind against all lessons of wisdom.

 [^246]: 339:LVII I have said on the Thwan that some commentators make the upper trigram symbolical of the ordinances of the ruler and the lower symbolical of the obedience of the people.
-E. g., _Kh_ăng-žze says:—‘Superiors, in harmony with the duty of inferiors, issue their commands; inferiors, in harmony with the wishes of their superiors, follow them.
+E. g., <i>Kh</i>ăng-žze says:—‘Superiors, in harmony with the duty of inferiors, issue their commands; inferiors, in harmony with the wishes of their superiors, follow them.
 Above and below there are that harmony and deference; and this is the significance of the redoubled Sun.
 When governmental commands and business are in accordance with what is right, they agree with the tendencies of the minds of the people who follow them.’
   Paragraph 2 seems to say that the sincerity of purpose indicated by the central position of the second line conducts its subject to the right course, despite the many considerations that might distract him.
   ‘The will is exhausted’ in paragraph 3 intimates that ‘the repeated efforts’ made by its subject have exhausted him.
 He can now only regret his failures. <span id="p340">[<sup><small>p.
 340</small></sup>]</span>
   What is said in paragraph 6 proceeds on a different view of the Text from that which I have followed.